mmjmike/repseq/docs/usage_stats.md

 <br>Calculating CDR3 properties.
 In this example, only functional clonotypes (=no frameshifts or stops) are used.

+basic stats for CDR3 regions.
+CDR3 amino acid sequence properties (both full sequence and central 5-residue sequence (closer to N-term in case of even length))

 ```py
 func_filter = clf.Filter(functionality="f", by_umi=True)
 cdr3_properties = stats.calc_cdr3_properties(clonosets, cl_filter=func_filter)